fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/Add-AzureRMVhd.md

 ```

 ### -BaseImageUriToPatch
-Specifies the URI to a base image blob in azure_2 Blob Storage.
+Specifies the URI to a base image blob in Azure Blob Storage.
 An SAS can be specified as the value for this parameter.

 ```yaml